bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

 - [ ] Drink something <g-emoji class="g-emoji" alias="tada" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f389.png">🎉</g-emoji>

 According to the hint we shall answer some easy questions so we started a netcat session as described and see what happens.
 Disclaimer: Never connect to something you don't know.
 So maybe not the best habbit to have.
-But what could possible go wrong <p> &#x1F1E6&#x1F1FA </p>
+But what could possible go wrong :australia:

 After realizing it doesn't download a virus directly we started the game manually.
 We managed to reach step 4 before the connection got closed.
 We received: